 Texas Children’s is proud to be an equal opportunity employer.
 All applicants and employees are considered and evaluated for positions at Texas Children's without regard to mental or physical disability, race, color, religion, gender, national origin, age, genetic information, military or veteran status, sexual orientation, gender identity, marital status or any other protected Federal, State/Province or Local status unrelated to the performance of the work involved.

-We are searching for an Inpatient Staff Nurse (PICU West Campus) – someone who works well in a fast-paced setting.
+We are searching for a Registered Nurse for our PICU here at our West Campus – someone who works well in a fast-paced setting.
 In this position, you will provide nursing care to patients having a diagnostic imaging study, ensuring patient comfort and safety while collaborating with the department to optimize patient throughput.
-(Various shifts available)

 Think you’ve got what it takes?

 Being fully vaccinated against COVID-19, including any booster dose(s) of the COVID-19 vaccine recommended by the Centers for Disease Control when eligible, is required for all employees at Texas Children’s, unless approved for a medical or religious exemption